A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Numerical integration algorithm

+for $M_1,M_1',M_2,M_2'=1,\ldots,N$ and $s=(N-1)/2$.
+Notice that the tensor $\Delta_N$ is tridiagonal over the diagonal $M_1 = M_1'$ and $M_2 = M_2'$, i.e.\ it is sparse and contains only $O(N^2)$ non-zero entries; we store $\Delta_N$ as an $N^2\times N^2$ sparse matrix.
+Remarkably, this sparse matrix also admits a sparse $LU$-factorization, i.e.\ a factorization of upper and lower diagonal matrices $L$ and $U$ which are also sparse with $O(N^2)$ non-zero entries.
+Thus, to compute the inverse $\Delta_N^{-1}W$ requires just a single $LU$-factorization (which is $O(N^3)$ operations) and thereafter only $O(N^2)$ operations every time $\Delta_N$ is applied.
+In essence, since the number of time steps for long-time simulations typically are of the order $O(10^6)$, this means that inversion of the discrete Laplacian only counts as $O(N^2)$ operations.

-We solve \eqref{IRK_mid} with a Newton iteration type.
-Assuming that the average number of iterations per step is independent of $N$, the global complexity of the algorithm is as much as two full matrix multiplication, which is $O(N^3)$.
+We solve the non-linear equation \eqref{IRK_mid} with Newton iterations.
+Thus, under the assumption that the average number of iterations per step is independent of $N$, the global complexity of the algorithm per time step is first $O(N^2)$ (for applying $\Delta_N^{-1}$) and then $O(N^3)$ (for the two matrix multiplications corresponding to computing the commutator $[\cdot,\cdot]$).
+In summary, this means that the full complexity of the algorithm, per time step, is $O(N^3)$.